A clear understanding of the mortgage application and approval process can help you move forward and make decisions with confidence.

 To get started, fill out our “Let’s Talk Questionnaire" to provide some initial information, or you can start a conversation with us using the chat bubble that appears on most of our website pages.
 You can also call us any time at 1.888.540.1715.

 In this stage we review your application, support documents, and credit reports to insure that they will successfully support a mortgage approval.
 We also determine the best lenders for your needs.

-If it sounds like you could likely meet the requirements to qualify for a mortgage and would like to proceed with an application, we will email you a Mortgage Application Document, Privacy Consent Form, and a personalized Support Document Checklist as part of our Let's Get Started package, which will guide you through the application.
+If it sounds like you could likely meet the requirements to qualify for a mortgage and would like to proceed with an application, we will send you a Mortgage Application, Privacy Consent Form, and a personalized Support Document Checklist as part of our Let's Get Started package, which will guide you through the application.

 The necessary documents in the support document checklist are crucial to the application so take your time and make sure that you provide all the documents requested.
 It will take you time to locate, compile and electronically submit the documents to us, but once you are done, that is the heavy-lifting on your part.

 Upon receipt of your completed application and privacy consent, we open a file to store and organize the documents you are beginning to send.
-Your application information goes into an electronic loan processing system called Filogix Express™ used by over 50 mortgage lenders in Canada.
 We augment your information by pulling your credit bureau report and confirming your debt profile.

 With the file open, we wait for you to provide the mortgage support documents per the initial checklist.

 As your file documentation comes together, we begin to further review your application and determine which of the lenders are the best fit with respect to rate, contract terms, and customer service for your situation.
 Our lenders are in constant contact with our office providing their latest in mortgage products, rates, terms and special deals.
 We also try to determine the lender's time-line for approval, as backlogs do occur.